tss-awertheimer/sales-pages-umbraco/README.md

 # Sales Pages

 These are the instructions for updating the sales pages in Umbraco.
-For both pages there is no need to edit CSS of JS just copy and paste into umbraco.
+For both pages there is no need to edit CSS or JS just copy and paste into umbraco.

 ## Sales Page V1